openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 ### Shelly 3EM (thing-type: shellyem3)

-Please note: The product is called Shelly 3EM whereas the device propagates the service under shellyem3.
+*Please note*: The product is called Shelly 3EM whereas the device propagates the service under shellyem3.
 The Thing id is derived from the service name, so that's the reason why the Thing is named shelly**em3** and not shelly3em.

 |Group     |Channel      |Type     |read-only|Description                                                                      |